 A wedge-shaped skull gives them a distinctly fox-like appearance that’s enhanced by large, erect ears.

-Early socialization with a wide array of people, children, and other dogs and animals is the best way to discourage this behavior.
+Early socialization with a wide array of people, children, and other dogs and animals is the best way to discourage predatory behaviors and raise a friendly puppy.
+And a well socialized Corgi can be a bright, curious, comical, and loyal companion.

 Training Your Pitbull Corgi Mix